ThatZeoMan/rheavenstudio.github.io/docs-tips/music/2_bpm.md

 Finding the BPM is really important to have a synced rhythm game chart in general, specially in a game like Rhythm Heaven where audio cues ***that have to fit the music*** are used instead of the usual Visual Reaction Game formula where you just see notes on the screen to click.

-There's multiple ways you can find the BPM of a song, we'll go from the easiest to hardest
+There's multiple ways you can find the BPM of a song, we'll go from the most common to least common.

 ## Tapping along